-Our experienced Chicago car accident attorneys at Horwitz, Horwitz & Associates are dedicated advocates for people injured in distracted driving accidents.
-It is our mission to protect your rights, hold responsible parties accountable, and pursue compensation for your injuries to the fullest extent of the law.
-Clifford Horwitz, who heads our lead trial team, has won virtually every case he has taken to trial, with record-breaking jury verdicts in 25% of these victories.
-If you have been injured in a distracted driving accident, our Chicago distracted driving accident lawyers have the knowledge and experience to help.
+Attorneys with Horwitz, Horwitz & Associates are dedicated advocates for people injured in distracted driving accidents.
+It’s our mission to protect your rights, hold responsible parties accountable, and pursue compensation for your injuries to the fullest extent possible.

 NHTSA defines distracted driving as any activity that diverts the driver’s attention from operating a motor vehicle.
 This may involve: